Federated Feature Selection for Cyber-Physical Systems of Systems: Appendices

-Exploiting again the results provided by the authors in \cite{Costa2007}, and the statistical independence of the $S$ identically distributed samples generated by the algorithm at a given iteration, the following equation holds for the conditional probability:
+Exploiting again the results in \cite{Costa2007,Wu2014}, and the statistical independence of the $S$ identically distributed samples generated by the algorithm at a given iteration, the following equation holds for the conditional probability for the given node $l$: